analytiq-hub/sigagent.github.io/_posts/2022-01-01-setting-up-docker-for-development.md

     rm -f /tmp/requirements.txt
 ```

+Tip: don't place any spaces after the trailing `\`.

 The list of `deb` packages can be customized; as can be the list of python modules in `requirements.txt`.
 It is good practice to list exact python module versions in `requirements.txt`.

 ### docker_build.sh